 Plug-in Hybrid Electric Vehicle (PHEVs)

 These are the most common cars at the moment, with the Toyota Prius being the most popular electric car.
 Although the latest, high-end BEVs might travel long distances, at the moment it’s much more common that they can only travel up to 100 miles before having to recharge.
 PHEV models, being able to switch to petrol should you need to travel for a longer distance, are therefore more reliable and preferred by those who are still uneasy about an electric vehicle.

 How much do electric vehicles cost up front?

-As with other forms of green energy, electric vehicles often require a larger up-front cost but allow you to make significant savings over time.
+Electric vehicles often require a larger up-front costs than petrol cars, but allow you to make significant savings over time.
 Although, you can receive an up-front saving of up to £3,500 in government grants.
 There is also a scheme with HMRC which allows you to claim up to 45p per mile for the first 10,000 if you’re using your electric car for work.
 These incentives will decrease as more people turn to electric cars, so you’ll have to act fast if you want to take advantage of them!
 It’s also worth mentioning that most people these days buy their cars on finance, and studies show that the monthly payments for an EV are typically the same of a combustion engine vehicle.